-Reason #1.
-A large subset of the population with certain variations in the MTHFR gene are unable to breakdown folic acid (the synthetic form) properly.
-That means you may not be getting enough folate even when taking folic acid supplements.
 The easiest way to find out if you have a MTHFR mutation is to ask your doctor to run a panel or to do it on your own have your DNA sequenced by 23andme and then follow these instructions.
-I recently did both and found out that I have a compound heterozygous mutation in this gene which simply means that I have a 50% reduction in my ability to break down folic acid into folate.
+I recently did both and found out that I have a compound heterozygous mutation in this gene which simply means that I have a 50% reduction in my ability to break down folic acid into methylfolate.

-Reason #2.
-When you can't metabolize folic acid properly, it stays around in the body and many scientists are finding that it causes cancer.
-Vitamin supplementation with folic acid has been found in scientific studies to be associated with an increased risk of breast cancer (1).
+The research is ongoing and not fully proven yet but there is compelling evidence building that UMFAs are harmful.
+In one study, supplementation with folic acid was found to be associated with an increased risk of breast cancer (1).
 Another study found a higher rate of prostate cancer in those supplementing with folic acid (2).
-In 2012 a study found a correlation between the childhood eye cancer called Retinoblastoma with folic acid intake of the child's parents.
+In 2012, a study found a correlation between the childhood eye cancer called Retinoblastoma with folic acid intake of the child's parents.
 Mothers who took folic acid supplements while pregnant and had the genetic MTHFR mutation in which they could not turn folic acid into folate, were 4 times more likely to have a child with Retinoblastoma than the control.
 The study found that “both insufficient folate intake and increased folic acid intake have been associated with the development of carcinomas in adults and with the promotion of neoplastic lesions and genetic damage in rodent models" (3).

 Unfortunately saying no to folic acid supplements is not enough to avoid it.
 If you eat any breads, pastas, rice, cereals, or flours, they are all fortified heavily with folic acid.
 Since 1998 the FDA has been fortifying with folic acid mandatory with the goal of reducing birth defects.
 But it is likely that too much folic acid in our diets is causing harm especially if you are eating these things everyday (4).
 A 2009 study looked at colon cancer in Chile before and after the start of the flour fortification program with folic acid and found that "fortification programs could be associated with an additional risk of colon cancer" (5).